microsoft/azure-tee-attestation-samples/one_enclave/README.md

 ## Build and run

-You must have CMake and protobuf installed.
+You must have CMake and protobuf installed.\
-Then install gRPC following the guide here https://github.com/grpc/grpc/blob/v1.27.0/BUILDING.md Last tested version with this sample is 1.27
+Then install gRPC following the guide here https://github.com/grpc/grpc/blob/v1.27.2/BUILDING.md\
+Last tested version with this sample is 1.27.2\
+Follow [AZURE_CONF_COMP_VM.md](../AZURE_CONF_COMP_VM.md) instructions to setup the environment successfully.

 ### CMake